muzudho/items-match/README.md

 extern crate rattle_items_match;

 use rattle_items_match::{
-    Actual, Any, Controls as Co, Element as El, Expected, Machine as Ma, Quantity as Qu, RangeIncludesMax, Repeat,
+    Actual, Any, Controls as Co, Operand as El, Expected, Machine as Ma, Quantity as Qu, RangeIncludesMax, Repeat,
 };